Skip to content

 The Problems We Saw

 Too much historical baggage.
 Kafka was born in 2011, with an architecture built on the file system.
-Topic counts are bounded by file descriptor limits, with tens of thousands as a practical ceiling.
+Topic counts are bounded by file descriptor limits.
 RabbitMQ is written in Erlang with a unique concurrency model but limited performance headroom.
 These systems were never designed with the AI era in mind.
-Later improvements were patches on top of old architectures — high complexity, low return, and increasingly difficult to keep in sync with upstream communities.
+Later improvements are patches on old foundations — high complexity, low return, and increasingly hard to keep in sync with upstream communities.

 Fragmented by scenario.
-IoT uses MQTT.
-Big data uses Kafka.
-Enterprise systems use AMQP.
-Three protocols, three systems, three operations teams.
+IoT uses MQTT brokers, data pipelines use Kafka, enterprise systems use RabbitMQ, and AI Agent communication has no native solution.
+Multiple protocols, multiple systems, multiple operations teams.
 Data flowing between systems requires bridge layers at every hop — each one adding latency and introducing failure points.
 No single system has ever truly unified these scenarios.

 These are not minor issues.
 They are architectural flaws.
 Patching them is futile.
 They require a clean-slate design.